 05 of 08

 That being said, if you hire a day-of-coordinator or full-service planner, this is a task you could pass along to them, while still saving a little money by purchasing the supplies yourself.
-We would suggest sticking to something very simple if you plan to go this route, like these darling candy favors in champagne glasses.
+We would suggest sticking to something very simple if you plan to go this route, like a candy buffet.

 06 of 08

 Keep in mind how and when the favors will be distributed to your guests.
-Placing them at guest tables is your most efficient way of ensuring there are plenty for everyone.
-Remember to purchase 20% above your guest count if you are having general seating, so there is one at every seat.
+Placing them at guest tables is your most efficient way of ensuring there is plenty for everyone.
+Remember to purchase 20 percent above your guest count if you are having general seating, so there is one at every seat.

 07 of 08

-When we talk about the environment, we're not only talking about being eco-friendly, we also mean the setting in which you are displaying or distributing your wedding favors!
-If your reception is outdoors, be mindful that your favors are not heat sensitive.
-This is especially important for anything edible as you don't want your guest gifts to melt!
+When we talk about the environment, we're not only talking about being eco-friendly; we also mean the setting in which you are displaying or distributing your wedding favors.
+If your reception is outdoors, be mindful that your favors are not heat-sensitive.
+This is especially important for anything edible, as you don't want your guests' gifts to melt!

 08 of 08